 Nasal collapse can also be due to a change in nasal anatomy from functional nasal surgery such as septoplasty, (surgery performed to straighten the nasal septum to relieve nasal obstruction and improve nasal airflow).

 Or, nasal collapse may be due to cosmetic nasal surgery such as a rhinoplasty (cosmetic surgery to improve the shape of the nose).

 Irrespective of the origins of nasal collapse, nasal collapse is often most problematic during sleep and upon inhaling forcefully especially during sports.
 As shown in the video, inhaling creates suction forcing the sidewall to collapse and block the airflow, which frequently results in a feeling of a blocked nose, nighttime airway stuffy nose, or chronic nasal congestion.

 Some people try to relieve nasal collapse during sleep by training themselves to pull their cheek away from their nose to hold the nasal airway open during sleep.
 Others try to sleep sitting up so to prevent their noses from collapsing against the pillow.
 While, others try to train themselves to sleep just on one side, or only on their backs (which is not only uncomfortable but also a formula for snoring and sleep loss).

 Try our simple solution to relieve nasal valve collapse.

-that lets you breathe fully and sleep deeply, so that you may stretch out and relax in any position that you want.
+Nasal collapse is easily relieved by our nasal dilators, Sinus Cones.
+They are soft yet firm enough to resist the collapse of the nasal sidewall when you inhale.
+If you want to breathe fully and sleep deeply, and stretch out and relax in any position that you want, give them a try.
 Our soft, internal nasal dilators Sinus Cones may offer just the relief that you seek to this common breathing and sleeping problem.

 Removing nasal valve obstruction in peak nasal inspiratory flow measurement